Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Polarization-resolved vector dynamics in an FLRW background

 \section{Polarization-resolved vector dynamics in an FLRW background}

+In this section, we establish the polarization-resolved framework that forms the basis of the subsequent analysis.
+Our starting point is a dilatonic Proca theory in an expanding FLRW background, where the canonical normalization of the longitudinal sector is treated explicitly because it plays a central role in determining the infrared structure of the resonance.
+Similar canonical formulations of massive vector dynamics have been extensively employed in studies of inflationary fluctuation production, Higgs-condensate induced resonance, gravitational production in cosmological backgrounds, nonminimal curvature couplings, and dilatonic parametric amplification \cite{Graham:2015,Dror:2018,Ema:2019yrd,Ahmed:2020fhc,Kolb:2020fwh,AlonsoAlvarez:2019cgw,Ozsoy:2023,Capanelli:2024gpp,Adshead:2023}.
+Here, we adopt the same general field-theoretic setup in order to cleanly distinguish the local resonance variables from the cosmological quantities governing the spectator evolution.
+We consider a spectator scalar field $\phi$ with a quadratic potential, coupled to a massive vector field $A_\mu$ through a field-dependent kinetic function $\W(\phi)$.
+The full action is

-{Here $g$ is the metric determinant, $R$ is the Ricci scalar, and $F_{\mu\nu}\equiv \partial_\mu A_\nu-\partial_\nu A_\mu$ is the vector field strength.
-The function $\W(\phi)$ is the gauge-kinetic function multiplying $F_{\mu\nu}F^{\mu\nu}$ in Eq.~\eqref{eq:action}.
-Once the scalar is restricted to its homogeneous background, $\phi=\bar\phi(\tau)$, this function becomes a time-dependent background quantity; below we abbreviate $\W(\bar\phi(\tau))$ simply as $\W$.
-We work in a spatially flat Friedmann-Lema\^itre-Robertson-Walker spacetime written in conformal time $\tau$, with line element $\dd s^2 = a(\tau)^2(\dd \tau^2 - \dd \bm{x}^2)$ and scale factor $a(\tau)$.
-Throughout the regime of interest the spectator remains energetically subdominant until the Hubble rate drops to $H\simeq \mphi$, so that its homogeneous evolution is well approximated by overdamped freezing for $H \gg \mphi$ and by coherent oscillations in the quadratic potential once $H \lesssim \mphi$ \cite{Allahverdi:2010,Kofman:1997,Amin:2014,Lozanov:2018}.}
+Here $g$ denotes the metric determinant, $R$ is the Ricci scalar, and $F_{\mu\nu} \equiv \partial_\mu A_\nu - \partial_\nu A_\mu$ is the field-strength tensor of the vector field.
+The function $\W(\phi)$ determines the effective gauge-kinetic normalization.
+Once the scalar is restricted to its homogeneous background configuration, $\phi=\bar{\phi}(\tau)$, the kinetic function depends only on time; for notational simplicity we write $\W(\bar{\phi}(\tau)) \rightarrow \W$ in what follows.
+The background geometry is taken to be a spatially flat Friedmann-Lema\^itre-Robertson-Walker spacetime in conformal time $\tau$, with metric $ \dd s^2 = a(\tau)^2(\dd \tau^2 - \dd \bm{x}^2),$ where $a(\tau)$ is the scale factor.
+Throughout the parameter range of interest, the scalar field remains a subdominant spectator until the Hubble rate reaches $H \simeq \mphi$.
+Its homogeneous evolution therefore follows the standard overdamped behavior for $H \gg \mphi$, before entering coherent oscillations in the quadratic potential once $H \lesssim \mphi$ \cite{Allahverdi:2010,Kofman:1997,Amin:2014,Lozanov:2018}.